maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Claudia Wollny. *The Secrets of Kikko: With 85 Variations of the Famous Tortoise Shell Pattern for Braiding on the Marudai*.
 Deutsch, English.
 - Claudia Wollny. *The Transformations of Sakura: How to Create the Famous Cherry Blossom Pattern: 48 Hira Genji Variations for Braiding on the Marudai*.
 Deutsch, English.

+# Nålbinding
+- Sigrid Briansdotter. *The Åsle Mitten Stitch: An Instruction Manual*.
+Thanks to Ursula Whitcher.

 # Weaving, Textiles
 - Sharon Alderman. *A Handweaver's Notebook*.
 - Becky Ashenden. *Dress Your Loom the Vävstuga Way: A Bench-Side Photo Guide*.
 Photos by Ernie Conover.